vamshim005/vamshim005.github.io/README.md

 ---

-Made with ❤️ by Vamshi Maya
+Vamshi Maya

+Note: The 'projects' directory will be created to host the Image Recognition Demo static page.